kazetsukaimiko/autonomy/README.md

 https://github.com/kazetsukaimiko/freedriver/

 The REST control video above is from a long time ago when to read pin states one had to ask the Arduino prior to issuing commands- since then I've placed an [Infinispan Cache](https://infinispan.org/) in front of GPIO control which has made the REST interface much more responsive.
 A neat side effect is concurrency related....
 REST services that talk to serial create some interesting concurrency issues, which the cache alleviates.

+Internally Autonomy is quite event driven, although not as much as it could be.
+Instead of binding joystick reads to action, they are sent using the CDI Event bus and received by services classes using @Observes.
+Currently there is only one service with several REST APIs, although I hope to move to microservices, see below.

 ## Future plans
 With the migration to Quarkus, the goal is to break up Autonomy as a monolithic web application into several microservices, using a message bus/service rather than vanilla CDI events: